mathfour/Flashcard-Generator/README.md

 In the `flashcard.js` file, change the name of the `flashcardJsonFile` variable on line 5 from `flashcards.json` to the name of your new `*.json` file.

+### Known Bugs

+Seems that if the randomizer chooses a question that isn't the right type, you get a weird glitchy error.
 ### What's next

 You may have noticed that it's kinda lame to see **both** the question and the answer at the same time.
 The next step is to separate these so you can actually study.